martinkearn/Cognitive-Samples/README.md

 Samples are deliberatley kept as simple and clear as possible.

-The Recommendations sample has been moved to its own repo: https://github.com/martinkearn/Book-Recommendations
+The Recommendations 'sportswear' sample has been moved to its own repo: https://github.com/martinkearn/Recommendations